Colorful Embossed Easter Eggs

-With my mommy warning out of the way let’s gather the supplies…
+With my mommy warning out of the way, let’s gather the supplies…

-- hard boiled eggs
+- Hard boiled eggs

-- an embossing heat gun
+- Embossing heat gun

-- embossing powder in the color of your choice
+- Embossing powder in the color of your choice

-- an egg carton
+- Egg carton

 Once you have the powder on your design you can clean it up a little with a small dry paint brush or your fingernail.
 You just don’t want a lot of powder where it wasn’t intended because it will get cooked on there in the next step.